 Transaction fees are associated with each transaction you run for your business.
 They are broken down into interchange and cents per transaction.
 These come directly from the credit card companies and are considered the “pay-to-play” cost for accepting credit cards at your business.
 Interchange fees are non-negotiable and every company must pay them regardless of their credit card processing services provider.

 Interchange rates vary depending on the type of credit card you are accepting.
 The more expensive it is for the credit card company to maintain the card with things like rewards, cash back, and other perks, the more costly the interchange.
 This means that debit cards typically charge the lowest interchange rate and business credit cards are the most expensive.

 Recurring Credit Card Processing Fees

-Keep an eye out for these merchant services fees on your next statement and you could save hundreds of dollars on your next bill!
+Keep an eye out for these payment processing services fees on your next statement and you could save hundreds of dollars on your next bill.

 - Monthly Minimum Fee

 - Batch Fee

 You’re probably already wondering how many more ways you could possibly be charged for payment processing – but believe it or not, there are other ways processing service providers skillfully take your money.